TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 For functions with no descriptions, please refer to the code.
 In general, these will not need to be used in your own code.

+### `applyTemplate(sourceId, targetId, onceOnly)` - Apply template element content to the page :id=applyTemplate

+This takes HTML (including styles and scripts) from a `<template>` tag.
+Templates are not active parts of the page but can be applied to a page, potentially multiple times.
+Great if you have some standard content that you might need to dynamically add to the page (a new list entry or table row for example).

+`sourceId` (required) must be the HTML id attribute value of a `<template>` tag on-page.

+`targetId` (required) must be the id of an on-page element to which the template contents will be _appended_ as children.

+`onceOnly` (optional) if set to `true`, the contents of the template will be consumed and can not be re-used.
+Otherwise, the template may be reused as often as needed.

+> [!NOTE]
+> If the template contains `<style>` content, this becomes global to the page once it has been applied once.
+>
+> If the template contains `<script>` content, this is **run every time the template is applied**.
+So make sure you wrap any code in a test that will prevent it from re-running if that is important.

 ### `addClass(classNames, el)` - Add one or more classes to an element :id=addClass

 `classNames` can be a string to add a single class or an array of strings for multiple classes.